When reading starts to sputter,

 Exposing Us to Writing Tips

-Reading reveals secrets by exposing us to writing by other experts.
+Jewelry Box?
+Reading reveals secrets to writing by other experts.
 It uncovers mechanics: how written work is structured, how narration and description are handled and how point of view and dialog are introduced.

-Careful examination unveils secrets of gurus in the industry.
+Hot Property?
+Examination unveils secrets of gurus in the industry.
 They know how to captivate an audience.
-Mastery of grammatical structure, active voice and careful editing may pave our way to the next great American novel.
+Mastery of grammatical structure, active voice and careful editing may give way to the next great American novel.

-Study unmasks writing styles.
+Big Picture?
+Study unmasks styles.
 Expository material to explain or inform is handled differently from poetic imagery, narrations of fact and fiction or from persuasions to influence opinion, performance or avoidance of action.

-Nothing can be written in a vacuum.
+In the Fold?
+Nothing is written in a vacuum.
 Regular reading discloses helpful content.
-New facts and perceptions help writers perfect credible delivery of original content.
+New facts and perceptions help writers perfect delivery of original content.
 Facts can be checked through research and collaboration.

+Blurred Lines?
 Reading variety matters.
-Reading is helpful when it is practiced on diverse devices, objects and media.
-Variety helps writers understand different platforms for which writing must be targeted and formatted.
+Reading should be practiced on diverse devices, objects and media.
+Variety helps writers understand the different platforms for which writing must be targeted and formatted.

+Free Range?
 Social media and blogs may place word, character or image size limits on content.
-These limits may exceed the average viewer's attention span.
 Familiarity gives way to concise, precise, specific and appealing approaches.
+Limits often exceed average viewer's attention spans.

 Improve Reading and Writing Proficiency

+Dress to Impress?
 Writing proficiency may flourish within media types.
-To write appropriate social media posts, a writer must read competitive online content.
-To build authoritative website content, a writer must read quality content.
+To write engaging social media posts, writers must read competitive content.
+To build authoritative websites, they must read quality, relevant challengers.

-Regular reading times each day help train a writer for concentration.
-Writers must apply constant attention and intense effort to hone their craft.
+Cruise without Worrying?
+Regular reading times help train writers for concentration.
+Writers must apply daily attention and intense effort to hone their craft.
 Reading increases focus for drafting, proofreading and revision.

-Using the right words helps deliver the message.
+Fringe Art?
+Using the right words helps deliver messages.
 Creative phrasing adds impact to stimulate understanding.
-Reading exposes us to materials of relevance.
+Reading exposes materials of relevance.
 Professional writing skills advance slowly with persistent practice.

 Make time to read.
 When writers read, they improve composition skills.
 Inspection expands vocabulary for word selection.
 Readers learn to distinguish subtleties of position and observation points behind storytelling.

-Bookworms can keep costs down.
-Books offered for sale may be borrowed in the Kindle Owners' Lending Library.
-Reading free books helps the writers.
-Writers often are paid when borrowed books are read to completion.
+Mind of a Chef?
+Books offered for sale may be borrowed from Kindle Owners' Lending Library.
+This helps writers and keeps costs down for bookworms.
+Writers get paid for borrowed books read to completion.

-Free books are available for borrowing from local libraries.
-Writers everywhere should seek every opportunity for habitual reading.
+Pair of Aces?
+Free books are available for borrowing online and from local libraries.
+Writers should seek every opportunity for habitual reading.
 Reciprocity is generated by providing an audience for these productions.

 Read to Write Better

-Reading always must come first, like in school.
+Step by Step?
+Reading must come first, like in school.
 A writer must appreciate the simplicity and impact of time-tested systems used to reach the masses.
 Billboards, banners or signs cannot be turned off or put down.

+Another Conversation?
 Past books are motivating.
-Revisiting books you've read and loved serves as fresh reminder of absorbing features.
-Devouring effective material lends enthusiasm and vigor to preparations for the literary world.
+Revisiting books you've read and loved gives fresh reminder of absorbing features.
+Devouring effective material lends enthusiasm and vigor to crafts for the literary world.

+Extension?
 Computer-generated formulas accelerate reading speed and precision.
 Some texts are designed for Speed Reading.
-Scanning or skipping over confusing and cumbersome content may give lessons in how not to write.
+Scanning or skipping over confusing, cumbersome content may give lessons in how not to write.

+Apparatus?
 Technical skills are critical.
-Relevant platforms, applications and software can speed composition and development.
-They check spelling, grammar and punctuation.
-The end result should not read like it was automated.
+Relevant platforms, applications and software can speed composition and development, check spelling, grammar and punctuation.
+The end result should not hint at automation.